jkitsao/devhook-engineering-blog/_posts/mpesa-cloudflare-durable-reactive-stk.md

 Instead of users sitting there wondering "Did my payment go through?
 Should I try again?", they get immediate feedback.
 No more double payments, no more abandoned transactions, no more frustrated customers.

-It’s like the difference between sending a courier with a letter and waiting a week versus chatting directly on WhatsApp — instant, real-time, and reliable.
+It’s like the difference between sending a courier with a letter and waiting a week versus chatting directly on WhatsApp; instant, real-time, and reliable.

 ## The New User Experience